This leaflet provides information about the normal immunisation schedule for people in the UK.

 In addition, people who are at increased risk of infection with this bacterium should be immunised.
-For children under 5 years old this is with the (routine) PCV plus a one-off dose of pneumococcal polysaccharide vaccine (PPV) as soon as possible after the second birthday.
+For children aged under 5 years this is with the (routine) PCV plus a one-off dose of pneumococcal polysaccharide vaccine (PPV) as soon as possible after the second birthday.
 For people aged over 5 years, it is with a one-off dose of PPV.

 You are at increased risk, and should be immunised, if you:

 - Are aged 65 or over.

 - Do not have a spleen or if your spleen does not work properly.

 - Have an ongoing (chronic) serious lung disease.
 Examples include chronic bronchitis, emphysema and cystic fibrosis.
 It is only recommended for those with very severe asthma who need frequent courses of steroid tablets.

 - Are a child who has previously been admitted to hospital with pneumonia.

 - Have a chronic heart disease.
 Examples include congenital heart disease, angina, heart failure or if you have ever had a heart attack.